 - 4.2.1 The Council's capital expenditure plans are summarised below and this forms the first of the prudential indicators.
-This expenditure can be paid for immediately (by resources such as capital receipts, capital grants etc.), but if resources are insufficient any residual expenditure will form a borrowing need. - 4.2.2 A certain level of capital expenditure will be grant supported by the Government; anything above this level will be unsupported and will need to be paid for from the Council's own resources.
-The Government retains an option to control either the total of all councils' plans, or those of a specific council, although no control has yet been required. - 4.2.3 The key risks to the plans are that the level of Government support has been estimated and is therefore subject to change.
-Similarly some of estimates for other sources of funding, such as capital receipts, may also be subject to change over this timescale.

-4.2.4 The Council is asked to approve the summary capital expenditure projections below.
-Service details are contained within the Capital Programme Report in the Financial Strategy 2007/2010 booklet.
+This expenditure can be funded (by resources such as capital receipts, capital grants, borrowing, direct revenue financing etc.), but if resources are insufficient any residual expenditure will form a borrowing need. - 4.2.2 A certain level of capital expenditure will be grant supported by the Government; anything above this level will be unsupported and will need to be paid for from the Council's own resources.
+The Government retains an option to control either the total of all Councils' plans, or those of a specific council, although no control has yet been required. - 4.2.3 The key risks to the plans are that the level of Government support has been estimated and is therefore subject to change.
+Similarly some of the estimates for other sources of funding, such as capital receipts, may also be subject to change over this timescale. - 4.2.4 The Council is asked to approve the summary capital expenditure projections below.
+Service details are contained within the Capital Programme Report in the Financial Strategy 2008/2011 booklet, adjusted for slippage identified in the Quarter 3 Budget Monitoring Cabinet Report.
 This forms the first prudential indicator:

-£'000 2006/07 Revised 2007/08 Estimated 2008/09 Estimated 2009/10 Estimate d
+£'000 2007/08 Revised 2008/09 Estimated 2009/10 Estimated 2010/11 Estimated

-Capital 7,075 6,685 10,284 11,045
+Capital 5,943 10,126 9,531 6,701

 Expenditure

 Financed by:

-Capital receipts 4,698 4,814 9,640 10,326
+Capital receipts 3,229 7,847 3,224 4,813

+Future Capital 0 0 5,936 400

+Receipts

-Capital grants 1,396 262 200 200
+Capital grants 1,588 1,111 200 200

-Revenue 504 135 0 175
+Revenue 135 525 0 0

-Net financing need 477 1,474 444 344
+Net financing need 991 643 171 1,288

 for the year

-4.3 THE CAPITAL FINANCING REQUIREMENT
+4.3 THE CAPITAL FINANCING REQUIREMENT (the Council's Borrowing Need)

 - 4.3.1 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
 The CFR is simply the total outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of Council's underlying borrowing need.
 The capital expenditure above which has not immediately been paid for will increase the CFR. - 4.3.2 The Council is required to pay off an element of the accumulated General Fund capital spend each year through a revenue charge (the Minimum Revenue Provision).
-The Council also undertakes additional voluntary payments within the regulations. - 4.3.3 The Council is asked to approve the CFR projections below:
+The Council also undertakes additional voluntary payments within the regulations. - 4.3.3 Draft CLG Regulations are currently issued for comment which, if implemented, will require full Council to approve an MRP Statement.
+This will need to be approved in advance of each year.
+Whilst the regulations will revoke current MRP requirements, Councils are allowed to continue historical accounting practice.
+A variety of options are provided to Councils to replace the existing Regulations, so long as there is a prudent provision.
+The timetable for implementation is very tight and so Members are asked to approve the following policy, based on the draft Regulations.
+Should the final regulations change this Statement, it will be re-submitted for approval.
+As stated above, the Council has currently calculated its MRP to be nil.
+However, it is still necessary to have Council approval of the MRP Statement. - 4.3.4 The Council is recommended to approve the following MRP Statement: - For capital expenditure incurred before 1 April 2008 or which in the future will Supported Capital Expenditure, the MRP policy will be: - Existing practice MRP will follow the existing practice outline in former CLG Regulations - From 1 April 2008 for all unsupported borrowing the MRP policy will be: